 The cover depicts Eric Stoltz in Back to the Future wearing a similar jacket to Anthony Michael Hall in Weird Science.
 I won’t go into detail about the rivalry between both movies, since I already did that in a 2015 article about how BTTF was originally more of a drama.
 Instead, I will put together out-takes from my article about people who were fired just because others were more commercially viable.
 For Weird Science, Kelly LeBrock replaced Kelly Emberg (who can be seen in between Judie Aronson and John Hughes below).
 This happened in September of 1984.
 It was the month before Eric was attached to star in BTTF.
 According to Robert Rusler (who acted in Weird Science), John Hughes had fallen out with the movie’s producer during filming.
 Looks like Joel Silver is the one to blame for Emberg’s wrongful termination, after all.
 Hughes would later redeem himself by casting Eric in Some Kind of Wonderful.

 This final Hughes teen movie was shut down temporarily due to the firings.
 This tacky tactic is the only way to get rid of an ironclad-contracted actor e.g. Melora Hardin had signed a contract for a two film deal before she was fired for being too tall to be Mikey Fox’s on-screen girlfriend.
 The two films were BTTF and a sequel.
 This would negate what the film-makers said about the first movie’s ending.
 Then again, they have been proven to be revisionists about other things.
 Also, the ending is clearly tacked-on for a sequel.
 In issue 97 of Starlog (August, 1985), it was mentioned that Bob G and Z had already been thinking of doing a sequel.
-In the 99th issue, Z mentioned that Christopher Lloyd wanted to do a sequel where he gets to play the villain as well as the hero.
+In the 99th issue, Z had mentioned that Christopher Lloyd wanted to do a sequel where he gets to play the villain as well as the hero.

-In the 140th issue, Eric was asked to talk about the sequel to The Fly where he plays another Marty.
+In the 140th issue of Starlog, Eric was asked to talk about the sequel to The Fly where he plays another Marty.
 Mc is an Irish prefix which means son of, hence the jokes about Martin being the son of a fly.
-Like in BTTF, he wanted everyone to refer to him as Marty; he even referred to Jeff Goldblum and Geena Davis as his parents.
+Like in BTTF, he wanted everyone to refer to him as Martin; he even referred to Jeff Goldblum and Geena Davis as his parents.
 He responded to a question about the first two BTTF movies: “The sequel will all make it clear as to why I wasn’t in the original film.
 The professor and the kid go back to the period when I was in the cast!”

-For those who are struggling to comprehend what he’s insinuating, he means that part of the attraction behind the sequel was seeing an alternate version of what happened in 1955.
+For those who are struggling to comprehend what he’s insinuating, he means that part of the attraction behind the first sequel was seeing an alternate version of what happened in 1955.
 Like what had happened with the previous film, shots not featuring Eric were used to cover expenses.
 Also, bear in mind that his version had a different screenplay which added to the feel of watching something old that was new.
 He was set up to fail.
-If Lionheart had been released in the spring of 1986 as originally planned then maybe John Hughes would not have felt it was necessary to bolster Eric’s confidence.
+If Lionheart had been released in the spring of 1986 as originally planned then maybe John Hughes would not have found it necessary to bolster Eric’s confidence.

 I should digress somewhat by pointing out that Eric used Starlog to prove that he did have a sense of humour by proclaiming that he would like to act in a musical comedy.
 Outside of the Starlog community, very few people knew about the BTTF sequel already being planned.
-In 1989, Zemeckis denied to hide the blatant fact that Eric’s withdrawal from BTTF was commercially motivated.
+In 1989, Zemeckis denied it to hide the blatant fact that Eric’s withdrawal from BTTF was commercially motivated.
 Like BTTF, Some Kind of Wonderful was originally an experiment by a director to have an edgier protagonist.
 There are nods to BTTF because John wrote it with Eric in mind.
 Yet again, Eric plays a rebel with brown hair who has trouble starting his car.
 He even has a love interest played by Lea Thompson.
 The name of the other interest, Watts, is reminiscent of gigawatts.

 BTTF was made at roughly the same time as Universal’s Weird Science.
-In a 2014 interview, the actor who played Wyatt claimed that Eric stole a studio back-lot tram and invited him so that they could harass a tourist tram for half an hour.
+In a 2014 interview, Ilan Mitchell-Smith (the actor who played Wyatt) claimed that Eric stole a studio back-lot tram and invited him so that they could harass a tourist tram for half an hour.
 Ilan accepted because they got along previously during the making of The Wild Life.
 The tram fiasco could not have gone unreported.
 From a public relations standpoint, it wouldn’t be good if Eric still worked with Universal.
 It’s just as well that John Hughes had stopped working for Universal after Weird Science, because they may have been reluctant to have Eric star in Some Kind of Wonderful.

 In different U.S. newspapers circa 1985, Zemeckis was quoted as saying: “Eric is a fine actor, and I wouldn’t hesitate to work with him again.
 There was nothing wrong or bad about his performance.
 His portrayal simply wasn’t in synch with what I wanted the movie to be.”